tnessn/docsify/en-us/[English]-Installation-Instructions.md

 ```
 Most of the software installed with the Chocolatey package manager use the default installation path, although some publishers override the default settings in their software.
 Installing these packages will modify the PATH environment variable.
 The final installation path can be found in PATH.
-After installation, please make sure that the installed version of Go is 1.7 (or higher).
+After installation, please make sure that the installed version of Go is 1.11 (or higher).

 ```
 C:\Users\PlatON> go version
-go version go1.11.4 windows/amd64
+go version go1.11.1 windows/amd64

 ```

-There are three installation methods on Windows.
+There are different ways to install on Windows.

 ### Installing official binary
-Windows version of PlatON have been pre-built and can be downloaded [here](https://download.platon.network/platon-windows-amd64.exe).
+Pre-built Windows version of PlatON can be downloaded [here](https://download.platon.network/platon-windows-amd64.exe).
 After downloading, you can copy it to `D:\platon-node` directory and use it directly.

 ```